-- 3) The URDEC Chair will forward the document to the members of URDEC for review and endorsement. - 4) Have passed the Plagiarism test conducted by the Research and Development Office (RDO) - 5) Should apply two months prior to the presentation in order for URDEC to have a lead time of two (2) months for evaluation before conference/ presentation. - 6) Main author should present the paper or in the absence of the main author, there should be a written consent by the main author assigning the co-author to present in her/his behalf. - 7) Financial assistance will be on a first come first served basis & subject to availability of funds with a maximum of Php 10,000/faculty/year. - 8) Financial assistance can be granted once a year per faculty/researcher. - 9) In cases of no financial assistance required, the faculty can present in several for approvided the travel order is approved.
+- 3) The URDEC Chair will forward the document to the members of URDEC for review and endorsement. - 4) Have passed the Plagiarism test conducted by the Research and Development Office (RDO) - 5) Should apply two months prior to the presentation in order for URDEC to have a lead time of two (2) months for evaluation before conference/ presentation. - 6) Main author should present the paper or in the absence of the main author, there should be a written consent by the main author assigning the co-author to present in her/his behalf. - 7) In cases of no financial assistance requested, the faculty can present in several fora provided the travel order is approved.